 L-glutamine decreases levels of ghrelin which stimulates your appetite to promote fat storage increase your food intake, and makes you crave high-calorie, sugary foods.
 Glutamine can also help repair leaky gut (see below).
 A leaky gut deprives your body of nutrients and so, drives cravings.
 You may crave foods high in zinc (sugar cravings) and magnesium (chocolate cravings) since those are two of the most commonly resulting nutrient deficiencies.

 3. Restore gut health

 Leaky gut is a condition where your intestinal lining has larger than usual gaps.
-These gaps let food particles, bacteria, and even waste products to directly contaminate the bloodstream.
-Some scientists speculate that leaky gut happens when you’re low on glutamine levels.
+These gaps let food particles, bacteria, and even waste products directly contaminate the bloodstream.
+Some scientists speculate that a leaky gut happens when you’re low on glutamine levels.
 Naturally, supplementing with glutamine has been shown to reduce the increase in permeability.